OSC/ood-documentation/source/accessibility.rst

 Open OnDemand has undergone several reviews and updates to meet `WCAG`_ 2.2 guidelines.
-However, there are a few steps centers need to take to achieve complete complaince.
-These steps are documented here along with areas or certian features that are not complaint.
+However, there are a few steps centers need to take to achieve complete compliance.
+These steps are documented here along with areas or certain features that are not complaint.

 Additional configurations needed.
 ---------------------------------

-Here is a list of additional configurations that are needed to acheive full complaince with the `WCAG`_ 2.2 guidelines.
+Here is a list of additional configurations that are needed to acheive full compliance with the `WCAG`_ 2.2 guidelines.
 Open OnDemand cannot ship with as they may be site specific.